bardianz/dns-changer/README.md

 #### How to Install:

-- [ ] _Just run setup file and select installation path to finish installation_
+- [ ] _Downoald Setup file via Releases section and just run setup file and select installation path to finish installation_

 ## Contact